abapGit/abapGit/docs/guide-import-zip.md

 First, download the latest version of the project you want to import.

 * For GitHub :
-   1. Go to the projet main page (eg. https://github.com/larshp/abapOpenChecks)
+   1. Go to the project main page (e.g. https://github.com/larshp/abapOpenChecks)
    2. Select **Code** > **Download ZIP**
    3. Save file